The Thief On The Cross

 FAQ: Jesus is way up in Heaven and I'm way down here on the Earth.
 How is he suppose to hear me with all that distance between us?

-When someone on their deathbed, in their last moments, begins to perceive Hell as more than just academic; they know it's coming and are likely to become very concerned about ending up there.
-In moments like that, people don't need religion, no, they need a knight in shining armor, so to speak, and it just so happens there's a God-given knight available.
+When someone is on their deathbed, and begins to perceive that Hell is more than just a silly myth, and that they're likely to end up there: they don't need religion, no, they need a knight in shining armor, so to speak, and it just so happens there's a God-given knight available.

 ● Luke 2:8-12 . .And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.